 For the sauce, I used half soy sauce and half fish sauce, mixed with the curry powder and sugar.
 The sugar is needed since the soy sauce and fish sauce is salty.
 Add a squeeze of lime for some zest.

 I loved the outcome of this dish!
 The sweetness of the pineapple wonderfully complements the strong curry flavors of the rice.
-Not only was it delicious, it was a beautiful looking dish with vibrant colors; serve in a pineapple for extra presentation points.
+Not only was it delicious, but it was also a beautiful looking dish with vibrant colors.
+Serve in a pineapple for extra presentation points.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.